 Some prefer the old-school method of typing a character profile and storing a printed copy in a three-ring binder.
 Scrivener works just like a digital version of a three-ring binder.
 The key difference is Scrivener can keep open multiple documents, which makes it a snap to reference a character in the master inventory or in your current manuscript.

-To see how you can create character profiles, visit Tame Your Book and check out the post, Free Character Template.
+To see how you can create character profiles, read the post, Free Character Template for Scrivener.